wilc0x/MyMovieDatabase/README.md

 Movie Database v1.4

-first, run:
+To run--
+1. ensure "extension=intl" is uncommented in php.ini
-$ composer install
+2. to load dependencies, execute command from root project directory: $ composer install

-to load initial database values, execute command from root project directory:
-$ php data/load_db.php
+3. to load initial database values, execute command from root project directory: $ php data/load_db.php

-to launch project:
-$ php -S 0.0.0.0:8080 -t public index.php
+4. to launch, execute command from root project directory: $ php -S 0.0.0.0:8080 -t public index.php

 For this project I opted to learn a little bit about Zend Framework 3.

 Features:
 - basic CRUD functionality for entering and modifying movie data
 - local storage with Sqlite
 - table rows sortable by column